 I will use a housing analogy for a quick and easy way to distinguish the two types of insurance:

-- Term insurance is renting – housing payments are an expense
+1. Term insurance is renting – housing payments are an expense

-- Permanent insurance is owning – housing payments are a blend of expense and asset-building
+2. Permanent insurance is owning – housing payments are a blend of expense and asset-building

 There is no right or wrong option.
 At the end of the day, when it comes to life insurance, the main purpose is to have it in force when you truly need it.
 For some, that is until their children reach a certain age.
-For others, it is for the entirely of their life, as they want capital to cover funeral expenses and taxes at death.
-Often times, a blend of the two types of insurance serves as a great strategy, providing cost-effective term insurance to cover temporary needs, and a flexible, tax-advantaged asset in permanent insurance that is building equity and provides coverage for life.
+For others, it is for the entirety of their life, as they want capital to cover funeral expenses and taxes at death, leave a legacy, or simply diversify their asset mix with cash value life insurance.